SaundersJE97/Blog/docs/source/index.rst

 Welcome to my Blog
 ===================================

-Here I outline algorithms I have used..
+Here I outline algorithms I have used...

+I have just started to write this, and it currently doesn't contain much information, sorry about this.

 Contents
 --------